-Chicago Center For Integration And Healing
+Chicago Center for Integration and Healing

 Believe that a further shore is reachable from here.
 Believe in miracles and cures and healing wells.